stevenwdyer/ece5610-project/README.md

 # ece5610-project - Self-Balancing Weight Scale

 A self-balancing weight scale built around a Raspberry Pi Pico.
 A potentiometer senses a change in the beam's angle, a PID controller running at 100Hz computes a corrective velocity, and a stepper motor actuates a counterweight on a ball screw to balance the system.
+The weight of the item can be determined by the position at which the counterweight stops at the balance point relative to the beam.
+The weight can then be read from the scale on the beam.

 <img src="https://i.imgur.com/Nmfapxe.jpeg" height="80%" width="80%" alt="Disk Sanitization Steps"/>